-

 - Who owns AI risk when models impact lending, underwriting, or fraud detection?

-- How do you embed AI monitoring into cyber risk management?
+- How do organisations embed AI monitoring into existing cyber and risk management frameworks?

-- What guardrails prevent AI misuse without stifling innovation?
+- What guardrails help prevent AI misuse without stifling innovation?

-- How do you prepare for AI-specific incidents like data leakage or model poisoning?
+- How should firms prepare for AI-specific incidents such as data leakage or model poisoning?

 Robert LaRosa, Information Security Engineer - GELLER